dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-your-data.md

 To whitelist the ChartIO IP address, log into your AWS console and navigate into Redshift.

 Click on the "Security Groups" option on the left hand menu and select your security group.
 (This is normally 'default').
 Amazon gives you the option to add a new connection type: select "CIDR/IP" from the drop down and then enter the ChartIO IP address `173.203.96.249/32`.
 Click the "add": you should see a screen like the one below, with the ChartIO IP address listed as one of the options.
-(In our case, it is the one at the top.)

 [[/setup-guide/images/chartio/redshift-1.png]]

 ### 3.3 Setup the connection in ChartIO

 Log in to ChartIO.
-Click on the 'Settings' menu on the top right of the screen, and select '+ New Data Source'.
+Click on the 'Settings' menu (click on the top right button and then on **Settings**) in the menu that appears on the right.
+Select **Add a New Data Source**.

 You will be presented with a selection of databases - select PostgreSQL.

 ChartIO will ask if you want to setup a Tunnel Connection or Direct Connection.
 Select 'Use Direct Connection Method'.

 Enter your Redshift credentials as appropriate: use the endpoint for 'Host'.
-Don't forget to update the port number (Redshift is 5439 by default, not PostgreSQL's 5432).
+Don't forget to update the port number (Redshift does not use PostgreSQL's default 5432).
 Use the read only username and password you created in step 3.1.
 Please make sure you **uncheck the 'Connect using SSL' checkbox**:

 [[/setup-guide/images/chartio/redshift-2.PNG]]

+You may want to reduce the query cache duration.
+We set ours to one hour.

 Click 'Test Connection and Save'.
 Your connection should be setup!
 Proceed to [step 5: creating your first Snowplow dashboard in ChartIO](#1st-dashboard).